francojposa/personal-site/_resources_dev_setup_guides/java-setup-macos.md

 #### Make sure Java from the OpenJDK is first in your `PATH`

-Add the following to your ~/.zshrc:
+Add the following to your `.zshrc`:
 ```
 export PATH="/usr/local/opt/openjdk/bin:$PATH"
 ```